wifisensing/PicoScenes-github-pages/pages/appnotes/connect-usrp.md

 ### PCIe Interface?

-We strongly advise **AGAINST** using the PCIe interface.
-The PCIe interface and its associated cables are prohibitively expensive.
-Additionally, this interface does not support multi-USRP combination.
+The NI USRP X3x0 also has a PCIe port for signal streaming.
+We strongly advise **AGAINST** this. **This interface does NOT support multi-USRP combination**.
+Additionaly, the special PCIe cable and host-side card are prohibitively expensive.

 ## NI USRP E320